Where are they now? Real Madrid’s 12 youngest debutants since 1990

 It’s been a strange career of peaks and troughs ever since, going back and forth between Madrid and Europe.
 After scoring 10 goals in 37 appearances between 2010 and 2014, he went to Juventus, winning back-to-back Scudetto and scoring twice as the Old Lady beat his former club in the 2015 Champions League semi-finals.

 He was eventually sold to Galatasaray in 2015 after a season on loan at Deportivo La Coruna.
-Still just 24, a nomadic career has seen him end up at Malaga, who are currently struggling in the Segunda Division.
+Still just 27, a nomadic career has seen him end up at Israeli club Maccabi Haifa.

 The defensive midfielder never quite lived up to his pricetag at Manchester City after moving for a reported £16million in 2012, and he was moved on again after a couple of years.

-But he’s enjoyed a solid enough career, winning titles at Benfica, City and Zenit Saint Petersburg, and he’s now back in Spain with Real Betis.
+But he’s enjoyed a solid enough career, winning titles at Benfica, City and Zenit Saint Petersburg.
+He’s currently turning out for Portuguese outfit Boavista.